telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListClientMessages.md

 Gets or sets a string that will be displayed as a tooltip when you hover the
             resizing handle of a column.

-###  ColumnResizeTooltipFormatString `String`
+###  DropHereToReorder `String`

-The format string used for the tooltip when resizing a column
+Gets or sets a string that will be displayed as a tooltip when you start dragging
+            a column header trying to reorder columns.

 ###  ExpandToolTip `String`

 The title attribute that will be to the expand image.

-###  CollapseToolTip `String`

-The title attribute that will be to the collapse image.